swift-nav/rev-proxy-rs/README.md

 REV_PROXY_UPSTREAM_URL   - the URL of the upstream server,
                            e.g. `http://127.0.0.1:8080/`

-REV_PROXY_SHUTDOWN_KEY   - a key that must be matched to trigger
+REV_PROXY_SHUTDOWN_KEY   - a key that must be presented to the
+                           upstream server to initiate
                            a shutdown, e.g. `2a2a3a6dafe30...`

 REV_PROXY_SHUTDOWN_URL   - the URL to invoke when a shutdown is